tc39/proposal-built-in-modules/README.md

 > There were other prefixes considered, please see the Appendices for more detail.

-By creating a namespaces specifically for the JavaScript standard library developers will know what to expect when importing from using the `js::` prefix across different implementations and can be assured the same modules are available across these implementations (not considering implementation constraints, vendor timelines or version differences).
+By creating a namespaces specifically for the JavaScript standard library, developers will know what to expect when importing from using the `js::` prefix across different implementations and can be assured the same modules are available across these implementations (not considering implementation constraints, vendor timelines or version differences).

-It is completely feasable that more namespaces are introduced that are goverened by other standards bodies or organizations but it is important that these namespaces stay independent of each other to avoid conflicts and contrain development within namespaces due to outside pollution.
+It is completely feasable that more namespaces are introduced which are goverened by other standards bodies or organizations.
+However it is important that these namespaces stay independent of each other to avoid conflicts and contrain development within namespaces due to outside pollution.

 ### Freezing Imports